keith-turner/fluo/docs/install.md

 Instructions for installing Apache Fluo and starting a Fluo application in YARN on a cluster where Accumulo, Hadoop & Zookeeper are running.
-If you need help setting up these dependencies, see the [related projects page][related] for external projects that can help.
+If you need help setting up these dependencies, see the [related projects page][related] for external projects that may help.

 ## Requirements